 A small group of faithful Jewish priests were not enough in number or strength to match Antiochus IV’s armies.
 Yet they’d taken more than enough of the blasphemy against the God of Israel – the one true God – and they had to fight back.

-In the second century B.C.E., Antiochus IV’s efforts to assimilate Jewish culture into his own reign developed into full-scale persecution.
-He forced idol worship with violent consequences for those who refused.
-Antiochus further taunted the Jewish people by taking over the Temple, forbidding Jewish worship and sacrificing a pig on the altar which resulted in desecration.
+In the second century B.C.E., Antiochus IV’s efforts to assimilate Jewish culture into Greek culture during his reign over Judea developed into full-scale persecution.
+He forced idol worship – with violent, often fatal, consequences for those who refused.
+He forbade Jewish worship, took over the Temple, installed statues of the Greek God Zeus, and sacrificed a pig on the altar.
+The holy Temple was utterly desecrated.